 Measles was declared as eliminated in the U.S. in 2000.

-However, outbreaks of between 50 and 100 cases continue to occur each year and recently reached a peak of 667 cases reported nationwide in 2014.
+However, outbreaks of between 50 and 100 cases continue to occur each year and recently reached

 The majority of measles outbreaks nowadays occur in unvaccinated individuals after coming into contact with infected individuals traveling from countries where measles is still endemic.